Northern crested newt

 The northern crested newt, great crested newt or warty newt (Triturus cristatus) is a newt species native to Great Britain, northern and central continental Europe and parts of Western Siberia.
 It is a large newt, with females growing up to 16 cm long.
 Its back and sides are dark brown, while the belly is yellow to orange with dark blotches.
-Males develop a conspicuous jagged crest on their back and tail during the breeding season.
+During the breeding season, males develop a conspicuous jagged crest on their back and tail.

-The northern crested newt spends most of the year on land, mainly in forested areas in lowlands.
-It moves to aquatic breeding sites, mainly larger fish-free ponds, in spring.
+The northern crested newt spends most of the year on land, primarily in wooded areas of the lowlands.
+In spring, it moves to aquatic breeding sites, mainly larger fish-free ponds.
 Males court females with a ritualised display and deposit a spermatophore on the ground, which the female then picks up with her cloaca.
 After fertilisation, a female lays around 200 eggs, folding them into water plants.
 The larvae develop over two to four months before metamorphosing into terrestrial juveniles (efts).
 Both larvae and land-dwelling newts mainly feed on different invertebrates.

-Several of the northern crested newt's former subspecies are now recognised as separate species in the genus Triturus.
+Several former subspecies of the northern crested newt are now recognised as separate species within the genus Triturus.
 Its closest relative is the Danube crested newt (T. dobrogicus).
 It sometimes forms hybrids with some of its relatives, including the marbled newt (T. marmoratus).
-Although today the most widespread Triturus species, the northern crested newt was probably confined to small refugial areas in the Carpathians during the Last Glacial Maximum.
+Although it is currently the most widespread Triturus species, the northern crested newt was probably confined to small refugial areas in the Carpathians during the Last Glacial Maximum.

-While the International Union for Conservation of Nature lists it as Least Concern species, populations of the northern crested newt have been declining.
+While the International Union for Conservation of Nature lists the northern crested newt as a species of Least Concern, its populations have been declining.
 The main threat is habitat destruction, for example, through urban sprawl.
-The species is listed as a European Protected Species.
+The species is also listed as a European Protected Species.

 Taxonomy

 The northern crested newt was described as Triton cristatus by Josephus Nicolaus Laurenti in 1768.
 As Linnaeus had already used the name Triton for a genus of sea snails ten years before, Constantine Samuel Rafinesque introduced the new genus name Triturus in 1815, with T. cristatus as type species.

 Over 40 scientific names introduced over time are now considered as synonyms, including Lacertus aquatilis, a nomen oblitum published four years before Laurenti's species name.
 Hybrids resulting from the cross of a crested newt male with a marbled newt (Triturus marmoratus) female were mistakenly described as distinct species Triton blasii, and the reverse hybrids as Triton trouessarti.

 T. cristatus was long considered as a single species, the "crested newt", with several subspecies.
-Substantial genetic differences between these subspecies were, however, noted and eventually led to their recognition as full species, often collectively referred to as "T. cristatus species complex".
-There are now seven accepted species of crested newts, of which the northern crested newt is the most widespread.
+However, substantial genetic differences between these subspecies were noted, eventually leading to their recognition as a distinct species, often collectively referred to as "T. cristatus species complex".
+There are now seven accepted species of crested newts, the most widespread of which is the northern crested newt.